rust-lang-ru/book/rustbook-ru/nostarch/chapter05.md

 struct’s name should describe the significance of the pieces of data being grouped together.
 Then, inside curly brackets, we define the names and types of the pieces of data, which we call *fields*.
-For example, Listing 5-1 shows a struct that stores information about a user account.
+For example, Listing 5-1 shows a struct that складs information about a user account.

 src/main.rs